Fannon/Launchpad-Pro-MK3-Bitwig-Script/README.md

 ## Installation

-Simply download the desired version of "LaunchpadX.bwextension" from the Releases page, then put it in your Bitwig "Extensions" folder.
+Simply download the desired version of "LaunchpadProMk3.bwextension" from the Releases page, then put it in your Bitwig "Extensions" folder.

 Or you can build it yourself (and at the bleeding edge) by downloading the repository